Last updated: 13 January 2026

 We’ve also assessed Sierra Leone’s sexual offence laws against international human rights standards.
 Not only does Sierra Leone criminalise same-sex sexual activity, it also fails to properly protect other vulnerable groups, such as women, children, and people with disability, from sexual offences.

-The US Department of State report noted that the law is not actively enforced.
+The US Department of State reported that the law is not enforced.
+This is consistent with findings in recent years.

 A stakeholder report submitted to the Human Rights Committee noted that police “constantly subject members of the LGBTI community to threats, abuse, and detention.”
 The report cited an incident in which an uncle reported his young nephew to police after finding out he was gay, leading to him being arrested and detained in unhygienic conditions.
 In another reported incident, a gay man was arrested for allegedly being dressed ‘as a woman’ and was held in detention for a week without charge.